 Our Newly diagnosed with M.E./CFS booklet is endorsed by the National Institute for Health and Care Excellence (NICE) and provides information and advice about the diagnosis, symptoms and management of M.E.
 There is also guidance to help patients be an active partner in their own care, suggestions for questions to ask GPs, and information about existing guidelines for health professionals.
 We advise all healthcare professionals who need information on M.E. to begin by downloading and reading this free resource.

-The NICE guideline for M.E. (undergoing essential updates, though this process is on hold due to the Coronavirus pandemic) and the Scottish Good Practice Statement on M.E. detail the signs and symptoms that characterise M.E., and tests that should be undertaken.
-Diagnosis should be made after other possible diagnoses have been excluded and the symptoms have persisted for four months in an adult or three months in a child or young person.
+The October 2021 NICE guideline for M.E. and the Scottish Good Practice Statement on M.E. detail the signs and symptoms that characterise M.E., and tests that should be undertaken.
+Diagnosis should be made within three months.

 Action for M.E.’s 2019 Big Survey found that:

 - 12% of people with M.E. had been symptomatic for three years or less

 - 27% for four years to nine years